In Windows 10, you can disable all taskbar settings if you wish.

 Restart your computer.

 That’s it.
-Open taskbar settings and you will see that the settings are grayed out.
+Open the taskbar settings, and you’ll see that the settings are grayed out.

 Note that you can enable all taskbar settings by following the above steps and selecting Not Configured or Disabled.